jpw123/Vimeo-Only-Video-Tracking-Container/README.md

 # Vimeo-Tracker
 A js loader and iframe manipulator for the vimeo.ga.js library.
-Requires
+Detects vimeo iframes, optionally modifies their URLS and adds attributes, and loads the vimeo.ga.js library.

+Builds on the vimeo.ga.js library from [Sander Heilbron.](https://github.com/sanderheilbron/vimeo.ga.js)

 ## Install
 Requires Jquery version 1.4.3 or later.